Celestial summer visitor

 Under the dome

-If you've yet to delve into the bookstore, buy a magazine such as the Canadian publication Sky News or Sky and Telescope from the United States.
+If you've yet to delve into the bookstore, buy a magazine such as Sky and Telescope or Astronomy Magazine.
 These magazines have simple star charts so you can begin orienting yourself under the celestial bowl.
+(Sadly the Canadian astronomy magazine Sky News recently shut down, one of many publications that have been hammered by plummeting advertising revenues).

 Hold the star chart at about chest level and face south.
 Turn the chart so that south is at bottom - this way the chart accurately reflects the orientation of the stars when you look up.